lengfeld/subpatch/website/index.md

     $ ./subpatch add https://github.com/google/googletest external/googletest -r v1.15.2
     $ git commit -m "adding googletest"

-If you are interested in finding out more, please see the menu on the left side.
-The website contains explanations, tutorials and references about subpatch.
+If you are interested in finding out more, please see the text below and the menu of this website on the left side.
+It contains explanations, tutorials and references about subpatch.

-## subpatch usecases
+## Usecases

 subpatch is interesting for you if you want to do the following tasks: